-The Appeals Board is co-chaired by a member of the faculty and a member of the staff, and is comprised of five (5) additional members of the faculty and five (5) students, who will serve on the board for the entire academic year.
-The Appeals Board consists of the Co-Chairs, the Assistant Dean for the Hopeman School, an Assistant Dean from the Calderwood School, a faculty representative for the Hopeman School, a faculty representative for the Calderwood School, a faculty representative for the Athletic Department, the SGA Executive President, the SGA Executive Vice President for Student Affairs, a representative of Inter Fraternity Council, a representative of Pan Hellenic Council, and a representative from either the Association of Women Students or the Men's Activity Board (decided yearly with the intent of balancing gender).
+The Appeals Board is chaired by a faculty member and is comprised of five (5) additional members of the faculty and five (5) students, who will serve on the board for the entire academic year.
+The Appeals Board consists of the Chair, at least one member from the Hopeman School, at least one member from the Calderwood School, one member from the Business School, a representative from the Athletic Department, the SGA Executive President, the SGA Executive Vice President for Student Affairs, a representative of Inter Fraternity Council, a representative of Pan Hellenic Council, and a representative from the Association of Women Students.

-Upon receiving the written appeal, and within 5 work days or as soon as practicable thereafter, the Appeals Board will meet with the appealing student/organization and any necessary parties for the purpose of gaining additional and relevant information in considering the appeal.
-A quorum of one co-chair, three faculty members, and three student representatives must be on hand in order for the Board to consider an appeal, and at least 2/3 of the members present must vote in favor of the Board's decision before it will be considered final.
-The written decision of the Appeals Board may be to sustain or dismiss the decision of the Office of Student Life & Learning.
-If the Appeals Board sustains the decision will be final and will be communicated in writing to both the appellate and the Student Life and Learning team.
+Upon receiving the written appeal, and within 5 workdays or as soon as possible thereafter, the Appeals Board will meet with the appealing student/organization and any necessary parties for the purpose of gaining additional and relevant information in considering the appeal.
+A quorum (minimum number of Board members who must be present for the proceedings to be valid) of the chair, three faculty members, and three student representatives must be on hand in order for the Board to consider an appeal, and at least 2/3 of the members present must vote in favor of the Board's decision before it will be considered final.
+The written decision of the Appeals Board sustains the decision of the Office of Student Life & Learning.
+If the Appeals Board sustains the decision of the Office of Student Life & Learning, it may also decrease or increase the sanctions.
+The Appeals Boards decision will be final and will be communicated in writing to both the appellate and the Student Life and Learning team.

-Note: During the appeal process, the student may continue to attend classes and/or live on campus unless the student's presence on campus is considered a health or safety hazard to the student, the campus population, the College property, or for any other reason deemed to be in the best interest of the College.
+Note: During the appeal process, the student may continue to attend classes and/or live on campus unless the student's presence on campus is considered a health or safety hazard to the student, the campus population, College property, or for any other reason deemed to be in the best interest of the College.
 The student must leave campus immediately after a final decision is made in cases where the suspension is upheld.

-Student Record
+Student Records